 I was a short wave listener for many years (starting with an ex-RAF R1155A and a long wire antenna in the garden) and attended the Harlow and District Amateur Radio Society (G6UT) in the late 1960s from the age of twelve.
 I finally got around to taking the old City & Guilds of London Institute Radio Amateur's Examination (RAE) in the late 1970s but didn't apply for a license immediately while I got stuck into brushing up my morse code.
 Eventually, I decided that I wanted to just get on the air, applied for a Class B (VHF and upwards only) license and received the callsign G6CFW.
 Being considered by everyone I knew to be a second-class citizen spurred me on to get the morse under my belt and I attended Waterloo Bridge House and passed the General Post Office 12wpm morse code test.
 I was subsequently awarded the Home Office Amateur Radio Certificate which allowed me to apply for a Class A license.
 G4NRT was allocated to me on 16th April 1982 and it has been my callsign ever since.
 It is also the registration number of my car!

-Over the years I have had a vast array of equipment but have now settled on a small setup comprising:
+Over the years I have had loads of different rigs but have now settled on a setup comprising:

 - Icom IC-7851 Transceiver.